A complete head to head comparison for two HSBC account options for business: HSBC Kinetic vs Business Account, discover which is better for you.

 - Stocks and ETFs (CFDs) - 0.09%

-Open a multi-currency account with Wise and you can deposit and withdraw in USD, the currency eToro uses.
+You can get round this by Opening a multi-currency account with Wise to withdraw in USD so that you won't have to reconvert your money before withdrawing.
 You can do this just like a US local, thanks to the US account details you get when you open your Wise account.
-Simply use these for deposits and withdrawals to reduce the conversion costs.
+Simply use these for withdrawals to reduce the conversion costs.

-When the money hits your Wise account, you can withdraw, spend or hang onto it for future trading top-ups - it’s completely up to you.
+When the money hits your Wise account, you can withdraw, hang onto it for future or spend it using a Wise Multi-currency account.

 So, that’s pretty much everything you need to know about eToro fees, including how much it costs to deposit, withdraw and trade.
 Plus, watch out for that inactive account fee.